nabla-ml/nabla/docs/api/utils/accelerator.md

 Args:
     device_id: GPU ID (default is 0)

-Returns:
+## Returns

 An instance of the Accelerator class for the specified GPU.